More pages in this section

 Incoming registrars are asked to complete an online placement questionnaire in which they nominate their preferred James Cook University (JCU) GP training regions from 1-11 as well as indicate their connections to rural regions, their training plans and other specific training requirements.

 JCU offers training places for the entire JCU GP training region and there is no guarantee of a training placement in any particular area.
-Registrars are also required to attend a mandatory Commencement of Training telephone interview to discuss the program training requirements and their training post/s in 2020.
+Registrars are also required to attend a mandatory pre-entry Zoom meeting to discuss their eligibility to apply for Recognition of Prior Learning, the program training requirements and their training plans.

-Following these two processes, the placements team meets to allocate registrars to training regions taking into account the information supplied in the placements survey, training post capacity and the health needs of our communities.
+Following these two processes, the placements team meets to allocate registrars to training regions taking into account the information supplied in the placements questionnaire, training post capacity and the health needs of our communities.
 Although the team makes every effort to do so, it is not always possible to allocate registrars to their preferred region.
-This is for several reasons including training post capacity, supervisor availability, training post requirements set by ACRRM and RACGP, and the importance that we give to distributing registrars evenly and fairly across the whole JCU region, with priority given to areas with greater health needs.
+This is for several reasons including training post capacity, supervisor availability, training post requirements set by ACRRM and RACGP, and the importance that we give to distributing registrars evenly and fairly across the entire JCU region, with priority given to areas with greater health needs.

 JCU strongly encourages registrars to remain in one region of choice for the duration of their training.
 This allows registrars to build up a local patient base, provide continuity of care to the community, get to know the local services and referral pathways, and successfully prepare for college assessments.

 Contact email@example.com for more information.

 2023 GP Placement Timeline - Key Dates